 Child Development uses a double-blind reviewing procedure.
 Please ensure any information that might identify authors is either removed or sufficiently masked.

 Information such as the author list, affiliations, acknowledgements, etc. should be removed from the main manuscript file and uploaded as a separate Title Page file during submission.

-Child Development follows the Sixth Edition of the Publication Manual of the American Psychological Association (APA).
+Child Development follows the Seventh Edition of the Publication Manual of the American Psychological Association (APA).

-The following are reminders of oft-forgotten points of APA style.
+The following are reminders of often forgotten points of APA style.
 However, ultimately it is the author's responsibility to comply with APA regulations.
 Failure to follow APA rules may lead to delays in the production process and the publication of your manuscript.

 Avoid sexist language; use plural phrases such as "children and their toys" rather than "a child and his toy."
 Refrain from referring to children with "it."

 Please keep figures as clear and simple as possible.
 For example, do not use a three-dimensional bar graph unless you are presenting data along three dimensions.
 Be sure that labels are large enough to be visible when the figure is reduced in size.
 Remember to provide figure numbers and captions separately, not on the figure itself.
 Individual figures must be in EPS, PDF, PNG, or TIFF format, with resolution of at least 300 dpi.